inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    - ujrainditja a frame-et
    - any given moment of time csak 1 frame lehet fragmentalva.
    - a sceduleren keresztul értesul hogy van egy masik stream
-   - az IFG applied in the phy layer
+   - az IFG applied in the phy layeremption enables higher priority frames to interrupt the transmission of lower priority frames in the Ethernet MAC layer.
+This facilitates creating low latency for time-critical high priority frames.

+   This showcase demonstrates Ethernet preemption and examines the latency reduction.

 .. **V4** Preemption is a feature of INET's composable Ethernet model.
 It uses packet streaming, so that packet transmission is represented as a stream which can be interrupted.

 Preemption is a feature of INET's composable Ethernet model.
-It uses packet streaming, so that packet transmission is represented as a stream which can be interrupted.
+It uses INET's packet streaming API, so that packet transmission is represented as an interruptable stream.
 Preemption requires the :ned:`LayeredEthernetInterface`, which contains a MAC and a PHY layer, displayed below:

 .. figure:: media/LayeredEthernetInterface2.png
    :align: center